ksu-cs-textbooks/cc310/content/00-introduction/06-syllabus/_index.md

 ### Recommended Texts & Supplies

 To participate in this course, students must have access to a modern web browser and broadband internet connection.
 All course materials will be provided via Canvas and Codio.
 Modules may also contain links to external resources for additional information, such as programming language documentation.

-Students will make use of [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/) for source code management.

-Students may choose to do some development work on their own computer.
-The recommended software is [Visual Studio Code](https://code.visualstudio.com/) along with access to a system running [Ubuntu](https://ubuntu.com/).
-For Windows systems, Ubuntu can be installed via the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-For Mac systems, Ubuntu can be installed in a virtual machine through [VirtualBox](https://www.virtualbox.org/).

 ### Subject to Change